Sylvarant92/documentation/docs/Node Operators/configuration-variables.md

 It enables skipping of very long log backfills - for example in a situation when the node is started after being offline for a long time.
 This might be useful on fast chains and if only recent chain events are relevant

+## ETH_LOG_BACKFILL_BATCH_SIZE

+- Default: `"100"`

+Controls the batch size for calling FilterLogs when backfilling missing or recent logs

+## ETH_TX_REAPER_INTERVAL

+- Default: `"1h"`

+Controls how often the eth tx reaper should run, used to delete old confirmed/fatally_errored transaction records from the database.

+## ETH_TX_REAPER_THRESHOLD

+- Default: `"24h"`

+Represents how long any confirmed/fatally_errored eth_txes will hang around in the database.
+If the eth_tx is confirmed but still below ETH_FINALITY_DEPTH it will not be deleted even if it was created at a time older than this value.

+EXAMPLE:
+With: `EthTxReaperThreshold=1h` and `EthFinalityDepth=50`
+If current head is 142, any eth_tx confirmed in block 91 or below will be reaped as long as its created_at was more than EthTxReaperThreshold ago

+Set to 0 to disable eth_tx reaping

+## ETH_TX_RESEND_AFTER_THRESHOLD

+- Default: _automatically set based on Chain ID, typically 1m_

+Controls how long the ethResender will wait before re-sending the latest eth_tx_attempt.
+This is designed a as a fallback to protect against the eth nodes dropping txes (it has been anecdotally observed to happen), networking issues or txes being ejected from the mempool.

+See eth_resender.go for more details

 ## MINIMUM_CONTRACT_PAYMENT_LINK_JUELS